-Wendy Mewes, author of the Footprint guide to Brittany, has this guide to cycling around St-Malo, one of the gateways to cycling in France thanks to its ferry port.
+Wendy Mewes, author of this excellent guide to cycling the Nantes-Brest Canal, has this overview of cycling around St-Malo, one of the gateways to cycling in France thanks to its ferry port.

 St-Malo is best known as a ferry port on the north Brittany coast, with a Brittany Ferries service from Portsmouth.
 The approach by sea reveals the town’s great glory, a walled city or ville close, jutting out into the water.
 What is really remarkable that this is a meticulous restoration of the original which was almost completely destroyed in WWII allied bombing.

 Stop off for a walk around the ramparts, past statues of famous corsairs who harassed English and Dutch ships over the centuries such as Dougay-Trouin and Surcouf, and the impressive facades of wealthy armateurs’ (ship-owners) houses.
 There are great sea views to the islands, including Grand Bé, where the writer Chateaubriand is buried, accessible at low tide.
 Have a dip in the seawater pool with free access on the beach Plage de Bon Secours beneath the walls.

 In 1693 the English sent the ‘infernal machine’ – a black-sailed vessel full of gun-powder and bombs - on the night tide towards city.
 In fact it hit a rock just outside, and although the resulting explosion was heard in Normandy, there was little damage to city except for shattered windows and a rain of metal.